cheuklau/linux_server/README.md

 Date: 6/21/2018

 In this project, we deploy the Catalog Application (Python Flask framework with an SQL backend) using Apache2 running on Amazon Web Services.
 The website is located at http://34.220.16.149.xip.io.
 To SSH into the server as the grader type `ssh -i /path/to/key_grader -p 2200 grader@34.220.16.149` into the terminal.
-The private key `key_grader` is not publicly available.
+The private key `key_grader` is included in this repository.

 ## Get your server
 1. Obtain an account at https://lightsail.aws.amazon.com.